 Utility leaders: Tucson Electric Power's Bright Tucson Community Solar Program allows participants to purchase 150 kWh "blocks" of solar power for \$3.00 apiece on monthly bills with no upfront cost.
-Each block replaces the charges for an equivalent amount of traditional power at a price that is fixed for 20 years, allowing customers to see savings as utility rates increase.6 Similarly, Orlando Utilities Commission's Community Solar program offers subscriptions of 1 kW up to 15 kW, with a one-time deposit of \$50 that is credited back to the participant with accrued interest after two years.7 credits.
-Existing distributed generation policies, be they net metering or other, should be extended to Community Solar participants to give all customers the opportunity to take advantage of these policies, not just those who are able to install solar on their rooftops.
-This means that if a utility offers net metering to rooftop solar customers, it should offer retail rate credit to Community Solar participants as well.
-If rooftop solar customers are compensated with a value of solar-based credit, the same should be given to Community Solar participants.
-This approach is simplest for utilities to administer and ensures fair access to existing policies for customers.
-Additionally, a small bill credit "deduction" may be warranted to cover operations and maintenance costs through the life of the project.
+Each block replaces the charges for an equivalent amount of traditional power at a price that is fixed for 20 years, allowing customers to see savings as utility rates increase.
+Similarly, Orlando Utilities Commission's Community Solar program offers subscriptions of 1 kW up to 15 kW, with a one-time deposit of \$50 that is credited back to the participant with accrued interest after two years.